About the Long Island

-- Upgrades to wastewater treatment plants have resulted in a decrease of more than 50,000 pounds of nitrogen discharges per day to the Sound from peak years in the early 1990s (a decline of 24 percent).
+- Upgrades to wastewater treatment plants have resulted by 2013 in a decrease of 97,690 pounds of nitrogen discharges per day to the Sound from peak years in the early 1990s (a decline of 46 percent).

-- Since 1998, more than 860 acres have been restored in Connecticut and New York in the Long Island Sound watershed.
+- Since 1998, more than 1,400 acres as of 2013 have been restored in Connecticut and New York in the Long Island Sound watershed.

-- Since 1998, more than 150 miles of river migratory corridors have been restored for anadromous fish passage by installing fishways and removing dams.
+- Since 1998, more than 290 miles of river migratory corridors as of 2013 have been restored for anadromous fish passage by installing fishways and removing dams.

 Public Involvement and Education

-- Since 2005, the Long Island Sound Futures Fund has provided more than $4.5 million in grants for 105 projects in communities surrounding the Sound.These awards have included restoring critical wetlands, providing start-up money for watershed groups to manage programs to improve water quality, and providing children with unique opportunities to discover and learn about the Sound.
+- Since 2005, the Long Island Sound Futures Fund has provided as of 2013 $11.7 million in grantsto fund 295 projects in communities surrounding the Sound.These awards have included restoring critical wetlands, providing start-up money for watershed groups to manage programs to improve water quality, and providing children with unique opportunities to discover and learn about the Sound.
 LISS Future Funds program also targets public outreach projects by awarding grants of up to $10,000 in a small grant award program.

 - LISS partners hold conferences, summits, and workshops where municipal leaders, research scientists, and educators can share their experiences and highlight their success stories regarding issues such as nitrogen reduction, habitat restoration, research on living marine resources, land use, open space, and smart growth.